Sheriff: United States

 The sheriff is most often an elected county official who serves as the chief civilian law enforcement officer of their jurisdiction.
 The sheriff enforces court orders and mandates and may perform duties such as evictions, seizing property and assets pursuant to court orders, and serving warrants and legal papers.
 In some counties where urban areas have their own police departments, a sheriff may be restricted to civil procedure enforcement duties, while in other counties, the sheriff may serve as the principal police force and have jurisdiction over all of the county's municipalities, including those that maintain their own municipal police departments.
 A sheriff often administers the county jails and is responsible for court security functions within their jurisdiction.
 The office of sheriff as county official in colonial North America is recorded from the 1640s.
 In the modern United States, the scope of a sheriff varies across states and counties (which in Louisiana are called "parishes" and in Alaska "boroughs").

 South Africa

-In South Africa, the sheriffs are officers of the court and function as the executive arm of the court.
-They are responsible for serving court processes like summonses and subpoenas.
+In South Africa, the sheriffs are officers of the court and function as They are responsible for serving court processes like summonses and subpoenas.
 They play an important role in the execution of court orders like the attachments of immovable and movable property; evictions, demolitions etc.

 The Sheriffs Act 90 of 1986, which came into operation on 1 March 1990, governs the profession.
 A sheriff is appointed by the Minister for Justice and Constitutional Development in terms of Section 2 of the Act.